Julian King (sound engineer)

-Julian King is a Grammy Award-winning recording engineer, mix engineer, record producer and musician based in Nashville, Tennessee.
+Julian King is an American recording engineer, mix engineer, record producer and musician based in Nashville, Tennessee.
+King earned a Grammy as the recording engineer of Faith Hill's multi-million-selling, pop-crossover album Breathe.

 In one capacity or another, he has been involved with records that have sold more than 100 million units (see listing below).
 King has worked with some of the most notable artists in country music, such as George Jones, George Strait, Waylon Jennings, Willie Nelson, Kenny Rogers and Merle Haggard.
 Other artists he has worked with include Tim McGraw, Vince Gill, Charlie Daniels, Hank Williams, Jr., Clint Black, Martina McBride, Randy Travis, Brooks & Dunn, Toby Keith, Alabama and The Judds.
 His credits also extend to some of the hottest young acts in country music today, such as Sugarland, Chris Young, Kellie Pickler, Lauren Alaina and Casey James.

-King earned a Grammy as the recording engineer of Faith Hill's multi-million-selling, pop-crossover album Breathe.